shrinerb/shrine-flickr/README.md

 In Flickr's guidelines it states that if you're displaying photos from Flickr on another webiste, you should always link back to Flickr.
-This link will be generate when you don't pass any arguments to `#url`:
+This link will be generated when you don't pass any arguments to `#url`:

 ```erb
 <a href="<%= @user.avatar.url %>">